-2.57 Healthy Blue Dual Advantage Medicare Advantage Member Responsibility and Liability
+Healthy Blue Dual Advantage Medicare Advantage Member Responsibility and Liability

 The member or representative is responsible for acknowledging receipt of the NOMNC by signing the document.
 The member or representative is also responsible for contacting the QIO (no later than noon of the first day after receiving the NOMNC), if he or she wishes to appeal the termination and obtain an expedited review.
-In the event a member or their representative misses the deadline for a timely fast-track appeal, the member or their representative can contact the QIO, the QIO will also process untimely fast-track appeals.
+The member may also make an expedited pre-service appeal request to the Healthy Blue Dual Advantage Medicare Complaints, Appeals, and Grievances Department should they miss their time frame for appealing to the QIO and are still in the facility.